Romario-Negreiros/FireBlog/README.md

 #### Brief

 The mvp, basically is:
-* Users can create their account, or simply login they have created already, create and edit their own posts, if they're not logged in, all posts are readonly.
+* Users can create their account, or simply login if they have created already, create and edit their own posts, and if they're not logged in, all posts are read-only.

-Some features I would like to add after mvp is done:
+Some features I would like to add after mvp has been done:
 * Toggle light / dark mode > ADDED ✔
 * Comments > ADDED ✔
 * Posts rating > ADDED ✔